Are Your Prepared for Your Psychiatric Consultation?

 - A good patient-doctor relationship is an important part of successful treatment.
 Creating that bond begins during the consultation.

-This is especially true if you seek help for a mental health problem.
 Almost all of us experience some anxiety when we go to the doctor.
 We worry about what our symptoms mean, if and how they can be treated, and whether we will be okay.
 Anxiety is even more prominent in psychiatric settings.
-Psychiatric conditions, like depression, eating disorders, phobias, and bipolar disorder, have anxiety as a key component.
+Psychiatric conditions, like Major Depression, eating disorders, phobias, and bipolar disorder, have anxiety as a key component.

-Write down answers to the questions below and bring your notes to your medical appointment.
+To make the most of your consultation, write down answers to the questions listed below in advance and bring your responses to your appointment.
 If your physician doesn’t address some of the issues noted here, be sure to raise them yourself.
-As we mentioned in our post “Driving Out Depression: A Comprehensive Consultation,” the initial four-part consultation is the foundation for successful treatment.
-Your role is to be as honest and open so that you can be helped.
+Your role is to be honest and open so that you can be helped.
 Be ready to speak about the following:

 - Your presenting problem–What brought you into treatment?